yashsahugtx/skype-docs/Skype/SDN/articles/codec-element-qualitypropertiestype-complextype-skype-for-business-sdn-interface-2-2-schema-d.md

 (QualityPropertiesType complexType) (Skype for Business SDN Interface 2.2, Schema "D")

 Describes the last codec used for the media.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information